-Any student sent to Ready to Learn should have been given a clear warning.
+Any student sent to Ready to Learn (RTL) should have been given Warning 1, 2 and 3 (See steps referenced above).
 The exception to this rule is where a student's behaviour has significantly disrupted learning such as unsafe behaviour or swearing.

 On occasion, as part of managing a student's continuation in a subject, a student may be parked in another teacher's lesson.
-However this should not be a long term solution and Parents/Carers contacted in the event of this strategy being employed.
+However, this should not be a long-term solution and Parents/Carers contacted in the event of this strategy being employed.